 To recover tiny artifacts, a soil sample is placed on a screen, and with the addition of water, artifacts are separate from the dirt particles.
 Light materials (called light fraction) float on top of the water while heaver materials such as bone, pottery, and stone rest on the screen.
 Light materials include plant remains, seeds, and insects which can reveal information about diet, environment, and climate.

 Heavy and light materials are collected separately and placed on a tray to dry.
 Once the sample has thoroughly dried, the material is placed in archival bags for storage and further research.

 8. People have been living in the London area for over 11,000 years.

-People first started living in the London area in 11,000 BCE (before common era) during a time know as the Paleo-lithic period.
-People lived in small family groups (3-5) who lived, travelled and hunted together.
+People first started living in the London area in 11,000 BCE (before common era) during a time known as the Paleo-lithic period.
+People lived in small family groups (3-5) who travelled and hunted together.
 This is because of the climate at the time.
-The Palaeo-lithic period began during the end of the last ice age so the climate was much colder than today and it would have been winter all year long.
-Paleo communities ate Caribou almost exclusively and as a result adopted a very nomadic lifestyle following the caribou herds.
-In addition to Caribou, early Palwo communities may have also hunted the Mastodon, which is similar to a woolly mammoth, but slightly smaller in size.
+The Palaeo-lithic period began during the end of the last Ice Age, so the climate was much colder than today and it would have been winter all year long.
+Paleo communities ate Caribou almost exclusively, and as a result adopted a very nomadic lifestyle following the caribou herds.
+In addition to Caribou, early Paleo communities may have also hunted the Mastodon, which is similar to a woolly mammoth, but slightly smaller in size.